 How does supplemental life insurance work?

 It’s important to note that supplemental life insurance is not a standalone policy.
-It is meant to enhance your existing coverage and provide extra financial support for your loved ones.
+It is meant to enhance your coverage and provide extra financial support for your loved ones.
 The terms and conditions of the supplemental policy may vary depending on the insurance provider and the specific plan you choose.

 Is supplemental life insurance worth it?